 - Channels

-The actor, scenario and expectations, and journey phases are vital elements for creating a clear and focused journey map that accurately reflects the customer’s experience.
+The actor, scenario and expectations, and journey phases are crucial for creating a clear map that accurately reflects the customer's experience.

 Actor

-Only one point of view should be provided per journey map to maintain focus and clarity.
-If multiple viewpoints are necessary, such as for different customer segments, it’s better to build separate maps for each.
-This approach ensures that each map remains clear and focused on the specific experiences of each persona.
+Providing one point of view per map maintains focus and clarity.
+For multiple viewpoints, such as different customer segments, create separate maps to ensure each remains clear and focused on specific persona experiences.

 Scenario and Expectations

-Matching customer moments with their expectations is key to achieving business goals.
-Real scenarios may involve existing products, while anticipated scenarios address future product interactions.
-Identifying pain points through experience mapping can highlight areas for improvement, such as unpredictable timing or unclear pricing.
+Aligning customer moments with their expectations is crucial for achieving business goals.
+Real scenarios may involve existing products, while anticipated scenarios tackle future interactions.
+Identifying pain points via experience mapping highlights areas for improvement, such as unpredictable timing or unclear pricing.

-Using symbols or emojis to represent customer emotions in journey maps provides valuable insights into their experiences.
-Emotional peak moments, like picking up a car after purchasing, can significantly influence customer satisfaction.
-By addressing these emotional moments, businesses can improve overall customer satisfaction and loyalty.
+Using symbols or emojis to depict customer emotions in journey maps provides insights into their experiences.
+Emotional peaks, like picking up a purchased car, significantly influence satisfaction.
+Addressing these moments enhances overall satisfaction and loyalty.

 Journey Phases

-Journey phases are high-level stages that help organize a customer’s actions, thoughts, and emotions.
-The customer journey can be segmented into phases such as awareness, consideration, purchase, and retention to analyze how customers move through their experiences.
-Understanding these phases is crucial for effective journey mapping.
+Journey phases are high-level stages that organize actions, thoughts, and emotions.
+The journey can be segmented into phases like awareness, consideration, purchase, and retention to analyze experiences.
+Understanding these phases is vital for effective mapping.

 During the awareness stage, users become aware of the product, site, or service.
-In the interaction stage, they engage with the product to achieve their goal.
-The retention stage involves customers remaining engaged over time through repeat interactions.
-Each phase provides valuable insights into customer behavior and motivations.
+The interaction stage involves product engagement to achieve goals.
+The retention stage involves ongoing engagement through repeat interactions.
+Each phase offers insights into behavior and motivations.

-Understanding user actions at each journey stage allows businesses to draw insights and refine their mapping based on user thoughts, questions, motivations, and information needs.
-This approach ensures that the journey map accurately reflects the customer’s experience and identifies opportunities for improvement.
+Understanding user actions at each stage provides insights to refine mapping based on thoughts, questions, motivations, and information needs.
+This ensures the journey map accurately reflects the experience and identifies improvement opportunities.

 Types of Journey Maps

-Journey maps come in various types, each serving unique applications to address different business needs and enhance the customer experience.
-These types include:
+Journey maps come in various types, each serving unique applications to address business needs and enhance experiences.
+Types include:

 - Acquisition